aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.drawing/colormodel/_index.md

 ---
 title: ColorModel
 second_title: Aspose.SVG for .NET API Reference
-description: This enumeration is used to select the color model for woking with color components.
+description: This enumeration is used to select the color model for working with color components.
 type: docs
 weight: 1400
 url: /net/aspose.svg.drawing/colormodel/
 ---
 ## ColorModel enumeration

-This enumeration is used to select the color model for woking with color components.
+This enumeration is used to select the color model for working with color components.

 ```csharp
 public enum ColorModel